The Directors have pleasure in presenting the twenty ninth annual report and theaudited accounts for the year ended 31st March 2021.

 Evaluation of the Independent Directors and Committees of Directors

-Hence the Board carried out the evaluation of IDs (excluding the ID being evaluated) and the Board appointed Committees through a set of questionnaires.
+Board has carried out the evaluation of all Directors (excluding the Director beingevaluated) and its Committees through a set a questionnaires.

 - Nomination and Remuneration Committee for selecting and compensating Directors /Employees;